Preferences

 On the other hand, your mental health has a big impact on your habits and motivation levels.
 It affects your ability to adopt healthy behaviours, such as a good diet and exercise.
 Engaging in regular exercise for as little as 20 minutes each week can improve your mood and physical wellbeing, but poor mental health is often a significant blocker.

-Here are some common mental health and psychological conditions that affect pain:
+Common mental health conditions that affect pain

 • Anxiety – You’re more likely to perceive your pain as intense and the condition often primes your brain to feel more pain.